jefflongo/vscode-better-copy-paste/README.md

-# Copy/Paste and Indent
+# Better Copy/Paste

-[Copy/Paste and Indent](https://marketplace.visualstudio.com/items?itemName=jefflongo.copy-paste-and-indent) enables intelligent pasting of copied text such that it is automatically aligned to the current indentation level.
+[Better Copy/Paste](https://marketplace.visualstudio.com/items?itemName=jefflongo.better-copy-paste) adds a number of useful features to copy/paste such as auto-indentation of pasted text, and a clipboard history.
 There are several other extensions which attempt to serve a similar purpose; I found that none of them worked quite right, so I made my own.

 ## Installation

 There is no special setup to use this extension.
-This extension simply shadows the default copy/paste keybinds.
+This extension simply shadows the default copy/cut/paste keybinds.
+The clipboard history can be accessed by adding shift to the paste keybind.

 ## How It Works